Chapter One Hundred One

 “Panel van with a vague business name pulls up, parks, few hours later another comes along, the first one leaves.
 The windows are darkened, if someone comes along and takes an interest in the van, like to break in, they start it up, drive off.
 If a cop happens by, they lay low.
 It’s legally parked and licensed.
 Cop sticks his flashlight in the window, he sees a van with boxes in back, cups on the floor, plastic Jesus on the dash.
 Our people are in the dark behind the boxes.
 Panel vans, don’t have side or rear windows.”

-“During the day, our seniors shuffle along, sit in a café, pretend to shop, buy stuff, carry around a shopping bag.
+“During the day, our seniors shuffle along, sit in a café, pretend to shop, carry around a shopping bag.
 Every so often, another one shows up, the first one leaves.
 Nobody pays seniors any attention, they tell us they feel invisible most of the time.
 In this case, they’ve even bought pastries, cheap electronics, sat in la panadería and read the paper, drink coffee, watch the world go by.”

 Dasha, “What ees la panadería?”